tendermint/tendermint/spec/consensus/light/README.md

 core verification, fork detection, and fork accountability - each with their own synchrony assumptions and fault model, can execute sequentially and to completion within the given Unbonding Period.

+TODO: define all the synchrony parameters used in the protocol and their relation to the Unbonding Period.